ezza-abdullah1/GoFast-Carpool-App/README.md

 ---

+## How to run

+'npm run start' from main folder

 ## 🏁 Conclusion

 GoFAST is designed to improve the daily commute for FAST NUCES students by making it easier to share rides.
 With a focus on trust, convenience, and sustainability, it creates a connected and eco-conscious student community.